ondrej-smola/antalya-examples/README.md

 git checkout project-antalya-24.12.2
 ```

-We will be changing the current Antalya branch to a more convenient
+We will be changing the active Antalya branch name to be more
-location shortly.
+memory-friendly shortly.

 ## Building